nessayoub/hstrader_moving_average/README.md

 The purpose of this notebook is to:

-1. Calculate the moving average of the 'close' prices in a given dataset using the `HsTrader` library.
+1. Calculate the moving average of the 'close' and 'open' prices in a given dataset using the `HsTrader` library.
 2. Visualize the data using a candlestick chart with the moving average overlayed.

 ## Setup